Frequently Asked Questions

 23. When are auditions for concert ensembles?

 The concert ensembles auditions usually begin the Monday prior to school starting.
 Please note that all music majors are required to audition for an ensemble as part of the degree plan.
-You are able to select your audition time slot, so that you do not conflict with Summer Band Camp rehearsal times.
+You are able to select your audition time slot so that you do not conflict with Summer Band Camp rehearsal times.

 24. How do I audition for concert ensembles, and what do I need to play?